JohannesSanders/tutorial-gatsby-contentful/README.md

 ### `npm run serve`

-This wil serve the static assets that are located in `./public`.
+This will serve the static assets that are located in `./public`.
+By default the blog will be hosted on [http://localhost:9000](http://localhost:9000) (if this is not the case look at your terminal).